RUTHERFORD PRIMARY SCHOOL

 HEALTH AND PHYSICAL EDUCATION AT RUTHERFORD PRIMARY SCHOOL

 The study of Health and Physical Education at Rutherford Primary School gives students opportunities to critically look at choices they make and how these can affect health and wellbeing.
 The students will develop personal awareness and social responsibility and understand how decisions they make influence how they are perceived.
 Physical Education develops motor skills through regular physical activity.
-Students learn to work with others as well as improve their personal physical fitness and movement skills.
+Students learn to work with others to improve their personal physical fitness and movement skills.

 • People maintain and enhance personal wellbeing and physical development through knowledge, understanding, skills and attitudes.
-(Personal Health and Physical Development).
+(Personal Health and Physical Development)

 • Relationships and interactions with others are enhanced through developing understanding, skills and attitudes.
-(Relationships with Other People.
+(Relationships with Other People)

 • Responsible and critical actions contribute to healthy environments and communities.
-(Healthy Communities and Environments).
+(Healthy Communities and Environments)

-What are the opportunities for learning...current Rutherford programmes which support this learning
+Current Rutherford programmes which support this learning;

 Supporting RPS Programmes

-• Life Education (Annually)
+• Life Education (Bi-Annually)

 • RPS Values Programme (weekly)